ClayAucoin/codex-lv2-may-2025/guides/week4-css-frameworks/lesson-4-bootstrap-grid-input/lesson-4-bootstrap-grid-input.md

 Now you have all the tools you need to create two interactive games using Bootstrap's grid system and form components:

-#### 🎮 **Game 1: Color Sleuth Game**
-Create a game where users need to identify colors.
-Use Bootstrap's grid system to create a color palette and forms to capture user input.

 **Requirements:**
 - Use Bootstrap's grid system (`row` and `col`) to display color swatches
 - Use your own stylesheet to the specific colors.

-#### 📝 **Game 2: Mad Libs Game**
+#### 📝 **GMad Libs Game**
 Create a Mad Libs-style word game where users fill in blanks to create funny stories.
+Play it here on [code.org](https://studio.code.org/courses/csp5-virtual/units/1/lessons/7/levels/1)

 To get started with a project, you may refer to the [start a project skill guide](../../../resources/skill-guides/start-project.md).